rspamd/rspamd.com/doc/configuration/logging.md

 | `silent` | log at `info` level on start and then reduce to `notice` level when forking worker processes
 | `debug` | log all including debug messages (huge amount of logging)

-It is possible to turn on debug messages for specific IP addresses.
-This can be useful for testing.
-For each logging type there are special mandatory parameters: log facility for syslog (read `syslog(3)` man page for details about facilities), log file for file logging.
-Also, file logging may be buffered for performance.
-To reduce logging noise, Rspamd detects sequential matching log messages and replaces them with a total number of repeats:
+You have the option to enable debug messages for specific IP addresses, which can be beneficial for testing purposes.
+Each logging type has specific mandatory parameters: log facility for syslog (refer to the `syslog(3)` man page for facility details), and log file for file logging.
+File logging can also be buffered for improved performance.
+In order to reduce logging noise, Rspamd detects consecutive matching log messages and replaces them with the total number of repeated occurrences.

 	#81123(fuzzy): May 11 19:41:54 rspamd file_log_function: Last message repeated 155 times
 	#81123(fuzzy): May 11 19:41:54 rspamd process_write_command: fuzzy hash was successfully added

 ## Unique ID

-From version 1.0, Rspamd logs contain a unique ID for each logging message.
-This allows finding relevant messages quickly.
-Moreover, there is now a `module` definition: for example, `task` or `cfg` modules.
-Here is a quick example of how it works: imagine that we have an incoming task for some message.
-Then you'd see something like this in the logs:
+Starting from version 1.0, Rspamd logs include a unique ID for each logging message, enabling efficient search for relevant messages.
+Additionally, there is now a `module` definition that specifies the module associated with the log message, such as `task` or `cfg` modules.
+Here is a brief example to illustrate how it works: let's consider an incoming task for a specific message.
+In the logs, you would observe something similar to the following entry:

     2015-09-02 16:41:59 #45015(normal) <ed2abb>; task; accept_socket: accepted connection from ::1 port 52895
     2015-09-02 16:41:59 #45015(normal) <ed2abb>; task; rspamd_message_parse: loaded message; id: <F66099EE-BCAB-4D4F-A4FC-7C15A6686397@FreeBSD.org>; queue-id: <undef>

-So the tag is `ed2abb` in this case.
-All subsequent processing related to this task will have the same tag.
-It is enabled not only on the `task` module, but also others, such as the `spf` or `lua` modules.
-For other modules, such as `cfg`, the tag is generated statically using a specific characteristic, for example the configuration file checksum.
+In this case, the tag `ed2abb` is assigned to the task, and all subsequent processing related to that task will bear the same tag.
+This tagging feature is not limited to the `task` module alone; it is also enabled in other modules like `spf` or `lua`.
+For certain modules like `cfg`, the tag is generated statically using a specific characteristic, such as the checksum of the configuration file.

 ## Configuration parameters

-Here is the summary of logging parameters, each of those can be redefined or defined in `local.d/logging.inc` file:
+Here is a summary of the logging parameters, each of which can be redefined or defined in the `local.d/logging.inc` file:

 | Parameter          | Description                       |
 | :-------------- | :-------------------------------- |